benwig/gameBuilder/brainstorming.md

 //TODO: Add time penalties for turning back - DONE
 //TODO: Add shrine branch
 //TODO: Add one-off event on way back from shrine branch

-### UI STUFF
-//TODO: If an option has "time" attribute, flag this up somehow on the option
-//TODO: Animation for item appearing in your inventory
-//TODO: Animation for item disappearing from your inventory
-//TODO: Time represented as sun moving across sky, maybe with dashes for hours
-//TODO: Button to click for more info about Frame